FOSSEE/st-scripts/template/script.rst

 {{{ Show summary slide }}}
-This brings us to the end of the tutorial.In this tutorial,we have learnt to,
+This brings us to the end of this tutorial.In this tutorial,we have learnt to,
+ 1.
+ #.
+ #.

 {{{Show the self assessment questions slide}}}